inet-framework/inet/tutorials/queueing/doc/PriorityQueue.rst

 Priority Queue
 ==============

+The :ned:`PriorityQueue` module is a compound module that implements priority queueing with the help of a classifier submodule, multiple queues and a scheduler.

+It contains a configurable number of :ned:`PacketQueue`'s.
+A :ned:`PacketClassifier` module classifies packets into the queues according to the configured packet classifier function.
+A :ned:`PriorityScheduler` pops packets from the first non-empty queue, thus earlier queues have a priority over the later ones.

-In this test, packets are produced periodically (randomly) by an active packet source (ActivePacketSource).
-The packets are collected periodically (randomly) by an active packet sink (ActivePacketSink).
-The source and the sink is connected by a priority queue with two inner queues (PriorityQueue) where packets are stored temporarily.
+In this example network, packets are produced at random intervals by an active packet source (:ned:`ActivePacketSource`).
+The source is connected to a priority queue (:ned:`PriorityQueue`) with two inner queues (:ned:`PacketQueue`).

-The network contains ...
-TODO
+The packets are collected at random intervals by an active packet sink (:ned:`ActivePacketSink`).

 .. figure:: media/PriorityQueue.png
    :width: 70%